adfinis/virtesk/doc/amoothei-tc-tools.md

 Run `tc_ssh` on all thinclients:
 ```
+# sequentially
+for TC in $(cat all-thinclients.txt); do tc_ssh $TC -- systemctl poweroff ; done

+# parallel
 for TC in $(cat all-thinclients.txt); do tc_ssh $TC -- systemctl poweroff & done
 ```

+The sequential and the parallel variant differ by one character only: `";"` for the sequential variant, `"&"` for the parallel variant.

 Security of tc_ssh: An individual ssh private key is used for connecting to the thinclients.
 Only system administrators with access to this private key will be able to access thinclients.
 However, the thinclient identity is not validated, e.g. a man-in-the-middle could claim to be a thinclient.